synthetichealth/synthea/README.md

-# Clyde Patient Generator
+# Synthea Patient Generator

-Clyde allows building a patient record.
+Synthetic Patient Population Simulator

 # License

-Copyright 2014 The MITRE Corporation
+Copyright 2016 The MITRE Corporation

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.